-Also be sure to find out if the doorways in your new home has adequate space for your furniture.
+Also, be sure to find out if the doorways in your new home have adequate space for your furniture.
 In some situations, it’s extremely difficult (if not impossible) to transport furniture through the doorways of older homes.
 Getting an accurate measurement of your furniture will help you determine if you will run into any problems.

 6. Label Boxes

-Make an good effort to label your boxes while packing.
+Make a good effort to label your boxes while packing.
 Write the details of what you’ve packed on the outside of each box and what room it should be placed in upon arrival.
-This will help you save time unpacking and to find everything in your new home.
+This will help you save time unpacking and find everything in your new home.

 This will also help the movers place items in the right area.
 After all, you don’t want the movers to place your bedroom items in your kitchen!